Mick Tongraya

-Mik Thongraya (มิกค์ ทองระย้า; born 28 November 1992) is a Thai actor and model.
+Mik Thongraya (มิกค์ ทองระย้า; born 28 November 1992) is a Thai actor.
 Currently, he is signed under Channel 7.

 Personal life

 Thongraya is of Danish and Thai descent.
 He graduated from Ramkhamhaeng University.
 In 2018, he enlisted in the Royal Thai Air Force at Saraburi his birthplace.

 Career

 Thongraya began his career by joining the "Dream Star Search" in 2008, winning the best new actor award.
 In 2010, he debuted in the drama Team Zah Tah Fun in a supporting role.
 After that, he acted in several dramas in supporting and main roles.
 In 2016, he was paired up with Stephany Auernig in the drama Fire Series: Talay Fai and with Pimprapa Tangprabhaporn in the drama Karn La Krang Neung Nai Hua Jai.
 Since then he has only played lead roles, mostly in dramas for Channel 7.
 He starred in Mussaya, where he paired up with Mookda Narinrak, and Paragit Ruk: Yuet Fah Ha Pigat Ruk, where he reunited with Stephany Auernig.